aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 This was a long ride, hopefully you have a better understanding now how to use aggregations with OpenSearch and its NodeJS client.
 The best way to deepen the knowledge on these concepts is to play and experiment with different types of aggregations.

-We covered some of the examples, but `OpenSearch documentation <https://opensearch.org/docs/latest/opensearch/aggregations/>`_ contains way more.
+We covered some of the examples, but `OpenSearch documentation <https://opensearch.org/docs/latest/opensearch/aggregations/>`_ contains many more.
 Check OpenSearch docs, as well as other resources listed below to learn more.

 Resources